 Difference between gross working capital and net working capital

-Following are some pointers that will distinguish between gross working capital and net working capital:
+The following are some pointers that will distinguish between gross working capital and net working capital (NWC):

 - A GWC represents a company's current assets, and an NWC will portray the difference between current assets and liabilities.

 - GWC is a quantitative concept, and NWC is a qualitative concept.